// you’re reading...

 4. Obama’s list uses CAPTCHA on the unsubscribe page, something that would be illegal for you to do

-2. Let the subscriber know sign-up was successful
+2. Let the subscriber know that sign-up was successful

 3. Send messages the subscriber thinks are relevant